bishalk21/e-store/README.md

-# Documentation of Client API
+# Admin cms for our March store